Table of Contents

 add name=ca-template common-name=myCa key-usage=key-cert-sign,crl-sign

 3. Sign the certificate and add a CRL URL.
 For this example, use the IP address of the Sonar Instance as CRL URL.
-This address is typically 52.158.209.86, but if you are unsure, view our article Sonar IP Addressing for more information on this.
+View the Sonar IP Addressing article for more information on the current pool of IP addresses.

 If signing certificates on mipbe-CPU based devices(RB7xx, RB2011, RB9xx) then this process might take a while depending on the key size of a specific certificate.
 With values 4k and higher, it might take a substantial time to sign this specific certificate.